-I was looking for a particular topic on-line when I came across your page where you was give advice about fornication, etc. However, I'm 21 years old, baptized at 11 years old, changed churches, and I'm now at my present church for several years now; anyways, I've been engaging in sexual activities.
-I have a son, broke up with my child's father and was having sex with my friends whenever I felt tempted.
+I was looking for a particular topic online when I came across your page where you were giving advice about fornication, etc. However, I'm 21 years old, baptized at 11 years old, changed churches, and I'm now at my present church for several years now; anyways, I've been engaging in sexual activities.
+I have a son, broke up with my child's father, and was having sex with my friends whenever I felt tempted.
 I've drifted far from God.
 Sometimes I feel as though He's no longer by my side.
-Now I'm really trying to get back even more closer to Him.
+Now I'm really trying to get back even closer to Him.
 Do you think He has given up on me?
 Because in His word said that He will not leave us nor forsake us, but He will be with us until the end.
 I really want to know.

 If I change my life, will God allow me in His kingdom, even though I fornicated, committed adultery, plus have a son outside of marriage?
 Please help me and pray for me too.